maximilian-ho/how-we-teach-ourselves/using_three-minute_timers_to_stay_focused.md

 # Using three-minute timers to stay focused

 We continuously set three-minute timers, during which we must work.
+The short time intervals help us to stay focused.